AppliedEnergistics/Applied-Energistics-2/API.md

 AE2 offers its grid connected machines an advanced ticking system with the following features:

-* Ticking without being a tickable tile entity
+* Ticking without being a tickable block entity
 * Variable tick rates
 * Putting devices to sleep if they run out of work
 * Waking sleeping devices in reaction to some event (i.e. neighbors changed)